-In May 2018, Aurora entered into a recapture purchase and sale agreement with RoundPoint and since August 2020, a wholly-owned subsidiary of Freedom Mortgage.
+In May 2018, Aurora entered into a recapture purchase and sale agreement with RoundPoint, one of Aurora's subservicers and since August 2020, a wholly-owned subsidiary of Freedom Mortgage.
 Pursuant to this agreement, RoundPoint attempts to refinance certain mortgage loans underlying Aurora's MSR portfolio subserviced by RoundPoint as directed by Aurora.
-If a loan is refinanced, RoundPoint will sell the loan to Fannie Mae or Freddie Mac, as applicable, retain the sale proceeds and transfer the related MSR to Aurora.
+If a loan is refinanced, Freedom Mortgage will sell the loan to Fannie Mae or Freddie Mac, as applicable, retain the sale proceeds and transfer the related MSR to Aurora.
 The agreement continues in effect while the subservicing agreement remains in effect.